yyz945947732/cnscript/README.md

 ## Usage

 This module is distributed via npm, it requires global installation, run `npm i -g cnscript` just where you want this code.
-CnScript provides minimal console tool to translate source files to JavaScript and vice versa.
+CNScript provides minimal console tool to translate source files to JavaScript and vice versa.
 After installed globally it availble in your wd as `cnscript`

 Run `cnscript yourFile.js` or `cnscript yourFile.cns` to translate it to opposite subset.